Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

-You will not be able to drive immediately after the procedure, so arranging for someone to drive you home after the procedure is important.
+Depending on the reason and type of block performed, you may not be able to drive immediately after the procedure, so arranging for someone to drive you home after the procedure is important.
 It is advisable not to drive or experience any strenuous activity such as heavy lifting or operating machinery for at least 1 day after the procedure.
-If your immune system is comprised in any day (any infections, cold/flu symptoms, high fever), the nerve block cannot be performed.
+If your immune system is compromised (any infections, cold/flu symptoms, high fever), the nerve block will be rescheduled.

 What can you expect during a nerve block?

-The procedure is performed in a surgical facility using a live X-ray called a fluoroscope.
+The procedure may be performed in a surgical facility using a live X-ray called a fluoroscope, or in the office utilizing ultrasound guidance.
 You will be asked to lay on your stomach or on your side during the procedure.
 Anesthesia will be provided to calm any tension before the procedure.
 Any burning or tingling from the anesthetic will lessen in seconds.

 What is the follow-up and recovery?

-Regular exercise is very important.
-Physical therapy may also provide pain relief.
+Physical therapy may also provide additional benefit and optimize outcomes.
 At Network Spine, we offer on-site physical therapy.
 Any pain around the treatment site can be treated with ice.
 You may also feel warm sensation around the site for a few hours after the procedure, but this will subside on its own.
-After one full day of rest, you may resume normal daily activities, including exercise, after the procedure.
+After one day of rest, you may gradually resume normal daily activities, including exercise, after the procedure.

 What are the potential risks for a nerve block?